Session Blog. See overview at IoTMATRIX 2020 Conference Summary

 Many incubators and accelerators have very strong teams of mentors who can provide individual mentoring access.
 They can bring that person with specific expertise as a mentor to help you grow, validate the product, network with investors, and help in media connect (of course, if your story is compelling enough)

 What if your start-up is not software-based, but in the hardware space?
-Hardware start-ups differ in the range of diverse sets that are required, in talent and experienced people who are necessary and in the size of funding that is required.
+Hardware start-ups differ in the range of diverse skill sets that are required, in talent and experienced people who are necessary and in the size of funding that is required.
 Besides software skills, you need electrical, mechanical, manufacturing, and supply chain skills, industrial design, followed by all the business aspects.
-You also need access to millions of dollars worth of testing equipment, testing chambers, robot testing labs and the for product development.
+You also need access to millions of dollars worth of testing equipment, testing chambers, robot testing labs and the infrastructure for product development.

 An interesting case is Mr Pramod Ghadge, CEO and Co-Founder, Unbox Robotics, who interacted with 3 incubators and accelerators, starting from choosing an idea, evaluation, building business models, raising funds, building a prototype/product, to product-market fit, and accelerating the speed by leveraging the experience of an accelerator that worked with hundreds of start-ups across the globe.
 Getting all the guidance at various stages of the idea journey allowed them to avoid some mistakes which they otherwise would have made.